-You can shop for insulated EpiPen carry bags on Amazon here.
+You can find lots of insulated EpiPen carry bags on Amazon.

 Another great tool to help keep you safe is to use an EpiPen bag tag or key chain.
 This can alert first responders to the fact that you carry an EpiPen and help them to find it in an emergency.
 See our post 10 best EpiPen bag tag styles for all ages for some great ideas for both adults and kids.